qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Exercising self-control can strengthen mental energy, similar to muscular strength.
 - Lingering emotion (e.g. **keep ruminating past mistakes**) costs mental energy.

 [^blood_sugar_level]: Related: Using GLP-1 may cause one harder to focus and pay attention due to reduced blood sugar level and other factors.
 However, GLP-1 can improve brain fog related to inflammation.
-The overall effect is complex and not yet well understood.
+The overall effect is complex.

 Mental resting is different to body resting.
 Intense thinking when lying on the bed even consumes mental energy.
 Mental resting involves focusing on simple things with low cognitive demand.